uh-code-submissions/uh-code-submissions.github.io/index.md

 <img class="ui medium floated image" src="../signIn.jpg">

-- This mockup page is the basis for the potential leaderboard for seeing the users with the most solutions.
+- This mockup page is the basis for the submission page for seeing the users.

 <img class="ui medium right floated image" src="../submission.jpg">